sean8223/jooq-sbt-plugin/README.md

 * 1.0: Initial release
 * 1.1: Fixed error in which `jooqOutputDirectory` was incorrectly being set to `sourceManaged` rather than `sourceManaged in Compile`
 * 1.2: Added `unmanagedJars in Compile` to the `managedClasspath` used by the plugin to facilitate use of proprietary drivers that might not be accessible via Ivy/Maven repos.
+* 1.3: Changed default JOOQ version to 3.2.1 (previous default was 2.6.1)